-You can also supply the configuration files for different environments using different instrumentation keys.
-For example, if you want to use a different instrumentation key in a development environment, then you can create an appsettings.development.json file in the root directory of the Publishing Service and use a different value for the InstrumentationKey property.
+Because the sitecorehost.xml file at the root of the installation folder should be treated as readonly.
+You must supply the instrumentation key separately for all the environments that should use Application Insights.
+This allows for having different instrumentation keys for different environments.
+For example, if you want to set the instrumentation key for a development environment, then you can create a sitecorehost.xml file in the sitecoreruntime/development directory of the Publishing Service and use the new file to set the value for the InstrumentationKey property.

-The appsettings.<environment>.json file that you use matches the environment that is configured for the Publishing Service.
-For more information, see Host Configuration Options.
+The name of the environment folder that you use should match the environment that is configured for the Publishing Service.
+For more information, see the section about Host Configuration Options.